viksapi2k/MetalXRClient/README.md

 # MetalXR Client

-## Initially, I simply forked this repository so it wouldn't get lost.
-As a result, I'm now trying to build it to run and test it.
+## It was a bit difficult to build this project, as I have no experience with languages ​​other than Python.
+Well.. it working.

 Original repos: